-The match itself, held in the Las Vegas Convention Center, justified the confident Puerto Rican’s pre-fight boasts.
+The Brown vs Ortiz showdown, held in the Las Vegas Convention Center, justified the confident Puerto Rican’s pre-fight boasts.
 He was indeed younger and stronger and it showed from the opening bell.
 Brown looked every minute of his 35 years as he had little answer for the challenger’s fast-paced boxing and sharp left jab.
 Ortiz continually beat Brown to the punch with that left lead and when the fight moved to the inside he was stronger and more active.
-“Old Bones” found himself on the retreat in virtually every round though on occasion he landed some solid blows, cutting the challenger’s right eye in the sixth.
+“Old Bones” found himself on the retreat in virtually every round, though on occasion he landed some solid blows, cutting the challenger’s right eye in the sixth.
 But the judges could agree on giving him only a single round, the fourth.
 The unofficial Associated Press card also saw Brown winning a single round.

 A jubilant Ortiz let loose a howl of joy at the final bell as did his friends and fans in Puerto Rico.
 He would go on to establish himself as one of the finest champions in lightweight history with title wins over such elite pugilists as Flash Elorde, Ismael Laguna, Kenny Lane and Sugar Ramos.
 Many regard him as the greatest boxer ever produced by Puerto Rico, the homeland of such formidable champions as Esteban De Jesus, Wilfredo Gomez, Felix Trinidad and Wilfred Benitez.